 Sometimes in life, people lose the capacity to make decisions for themselves.
 The Guardianship and Administration Act 2000 provides a mechanism for decisions to be made on behalf of an adult if they lose capacity due to accident, illness or age.

-- Understanding the nature and effect of the decision;
+- understand the nature and effect of decisions about a matter

 - The adult has impaired capacity;